 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires us to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Our accounting for long-term contracts requires that we estimate our total revenues and our costs of providing outsourcing and other services over long periods of time, typically 15 years.
 Because of various factors affecting future costs and operations, actual results could differ from estimates.